Frequently Asked Questions

 Q. Does a student enrolled in ballet have to take twice a week?

 A. If they want to excel – yes!
-However, for those dancers simply wanting an introduction into the world of ballet or want to supplement their regular ballet class, we do offer once-a-week Adult Ballet and Friday morning Ballet.
-For students in levels 2-5 desiring a once a week class, teachers may require additional private lessons to be scheduled in order to perform ($35 per each 1⁄2 hour lesson).
+However, for those dancers simply wanting an introduction into the world of ballet or want to supplement their regular ballet class, we do offer once-a-week options through our Adult Ballet and Ballet 1 level classes.

 Q. Does Leap of Faith offer private dance lessons?